 Overall, Coinmama is not a good choice of platform in our opinion.
-Skilling instead offers solid and reliable services.
+Alvexo instead offers solid and reliable services.
 It has created a great reputation in the market over the years and managed to remain a popular platform.

 Additionally, the broker is regulated by CySEC and FCA.
 Its immediate response to the recent breach serves to enhance its reputation as a trustworthy cryptocurrency platform.
-You can start with only $10 and the platform is fully regulated.

 A trader is exposed to higher risks when trading on an unregulated exchange.
 If you lose money on an unregulated exchange due to fraud, it will be more difficult to seek remedy through a legal or insurance claim.
 On a regulated exchange, the investor has more protection against loss.
 If the exchange you have deposited money with goes bankrupt, for example, the US FDIC or UK FCA provide deposit insurance.